d3x41/documentation-dev/md/faq/faq.md

 The `lsb-release -a` command give more informations at release.

 ---
-## Why root account is disabled by default ?
+## Why root account is disabled by default?

 ### The disable explanation
 Thanks to the preseed file used by the insllator, we deactivate the password request for the root user.